 Director Compensation Plan.
-In March 2007, the Board of Directors approved a recommendation from the Compensation Committee for director compensation, which we refer to as the "Director Compensation Plan."
-It was subsequently amended in March 2008, December 2009, December 2010, and in December 2020.
+In December 2020, the Board of Directors approved a recommendation from the Compensation Committee for director compensation, which we refer to as the "Director Compensation Plan."
 The Director Compensation Plan applies only to non-employee directors.
 Directors who are employees of the Company receive no compensation for their service as directors or as members of committees.

-Cash Fees - For 2020, each non-employee director earned an annual retainer (paid quarterly) of \$5,000 for service as a member of the Audit Committee and \$3,300 for service as a member of the Compensation Committee or the Nominating and Corporate Governance Committee.
-The Chairman of the Audit Committee earned an annual retainer of \$9,000, and the Chairman of each of the Compensation Committee and the Nominating and Corporate Governance Committee earned an annual retainer of \$6,000.
-These retainers were also paid quarterly.
+Cash Fees - For 2021, each non-employee director earned an annual retainer (paid quarterly) of \$10,000 (\$30,000 for a nonemployee Chairperson) for service as a member of the Board, \$5,000 (\$9,000 for the Chairperson) for service as a member of the Audit Committee.
+And \$3,300 (\$6,000 for the Chairperson) for service as a member of the Compensation Committee or the Nominating and Corporate Governance Committee.
 Non-employee directors also earned fees for each Board of Directors or Committee meeting attended as follows: \$3,000 for in person Board of Directors meetings (\$1,500 for telephonic meetings), \$1,000 for in person Committee meeting chaired (\$750 for telephonic meetings), and \$500 for in person Committee meeting attended as a non-chair member (\$400 for telephonic meetings).
-A non-employee Chairman of the Board earns an annual retainer of \$30,000 and is not be entitled to receive additional fees for Board meetings attended, but would be entitled to receive additional fees for committees on which he/she serves.

-In December 2020, the Board of Directors amended the Director Compensation Plan such that, effective January 1, 2021, each non-employee director will earn an annual retainer (paid quarterly) of \$10,000 (\$30,000 for a non-employee Chairperson) for service as a member of the Board, \$5,000 (\$9,000 for the Chairperson) for service as a member of the Audit Committee. and \$3,300 (\$6,000 for the Chairperson) for service as a member of the Compensation Committee or the Nominating and Corporate Governance Committee.
-Non-employee directors will also earn fees for each Board of Directors or Committee meeting attended as follows: \$3,000 for in person Board of Directors meetings (\$1,500 for telephonic meetings), \$1,000 for in person Committee meeting chaired (\$750 for telephonic meetings), and \$500 for in person Committee meeting attended as a non-chair member (\$400 for telephonic meetings).
-A non-employee Chairman of the Board will earn a fee of \$5,000 for each Board meeting attended (\$2,500 for telephonic meetings).
+In December 2021, the Board of Directors approved a recommendation from the Compensation Committee to amend the Director Compensation Plan, effective January 1, 2022, such that each non-employee director will receive an annual retainer (paid quarterly) of \$25,000 (\$50,000 for a non-employee Chairperson) for service as a member of the Board.
+In the absence of a non-employee Chairperson of the Board, a non-employee director designated as the Lead Director shall receive an annual cash retainer of \$35,000.
+Each non-employee director will also receive an annual retainer of \$7,500 (\$15,000 for the Chairperson) for service as a member of the Audit Committee, \$5,000 (\$10,000 for the Chairperson) for service as a member of the Compensation Committee, and \$5,000 (\$7,500 for the Chairperson) for service as a member of the Nominating and Corporate Governance Committee.
+No additional fees will be paid for meetings attended.

 Stock Option Grants -We currently do not have a formula for determining stock option grants to directors (upon their election to the Board of Directors, or otherwise).
 Such option grants are currently determined by the Board of Directors, upon recommendation by the Compensation Committee based on the Compensation Committee's annual deliberations and review of the director compensation structure of similar companies.
-At its meeting in December 2020, upon a recommendation of the Compensation Committee, the Board of Directors approved an annual stock option grant of 25,000 shares to each of its non-employee members for ongoing service as members of the Board of Directors.
+At its meeting in December 2021, upon a recommendation of the Compensation Committee, the Board of Directors approved an annual stock option grant of 25,000 shares to each of its non-employee members for ongoing service as members of the Board of Directors.